zenitheesc/Zoio/README.md

 ## The receiver

 On the receiver side of things, a TTGO board was used for simplicity, simply receiving the packets, extracting the byte stream, and dumping it into the serial port once all packets were received in order to be processed by another piece of software that collects, saves, and displays the photos.
-Its repository is [HERE](https://github.com/zenitheesc/Zenith-Picture-Receiver/tree/main).
+It's repository can be found here: [Zenith Picture Receiver](https://github.com/zenitheesc/Zenith-Picture-Receiver/tree/main).
 If at least half of the total packets were successfully received, the receiver dumps the data anyway, in case the jpg is partially usable.

 ## Benchmark